Homebrew Computer Club: Reunions

 There have been several reunions of the Homebrew Computer Club over the years, including a reunion of the original members on March 5, 2001 and a 30-year anniversary celebration on November 5, 2005.

-On November 11, 2013 the Computer History Museum hosted a major reunion of the club, organized by Hilda Sendyk, Lee Felsenstein, and Joel Franusic.
-Ted Nelson was keynote speaker and attendees included prominent club members such as Steve Wozniak, and John Draper.
-Draper commented that "This is amazing.
-Never have I seen so many prominent people together in my life."

 On August 1, 2025 the Computer History Museum hosted an event titled "The Homebrew Computer Club at 50" as part of the Vintage Computer Festival.
 The speakers included Lee Felsenstein, Liza Loop, Harry Garland, and Daniel Kottke.
 Participating remotely (via Zoom) were Ted Nelson, Bob Marsh, and Dan Sokol.

 In popular culture

 The club is depicted in the films Pirates of Silicon Valley (1999) and Jobs (2013), as well as in the PBS documentary series Triumph of the Nerds (1996).
 However, the depiction of how the club worked was not entirely accurate.